Iryna Krechkovsky, violin

 B.M., University of California, Irvine; M.M., The Juilliard School; D.M.A., State University of New York, Stony Brook

-A Korean-American and graduate of The Juilliard School and Claire Trevor School of the Arts at the University of California, Irvine, Kevin Kwan Loucks is an alumnus of programs at the Aspen Music Festival, Music@Menlo, and The Banff Centre.
-He is completing his Doctor of Musical Arts degree at Stony Brook University where he served as head of Piano for the Pre-College Division and teaching assistant for both the Emerson String Quartet and the Graduate Chamber Music Program.
+A Korean-American and graduate of The Juilliard School, Kevin Kwan Loucks is an alumnus of programs at the Aspen Music Festival, Music@Menlo, and The Banff Centre.
+He holds a Doctor of Musical Arts degree from Stony Brook University where he served as head of Piano for the Pre-College Division and teaching assistant for the Emerson String Quartet.
 His teachers include Julian Martin, Nina Scolnik, and Christina Dahl.

 Websites: www.kevinloucks.com; www.trioceleste.com; www.chambermusicoc.org